 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (“U.S. GAAP”) for interim financial information and pursuant to Article 10 of Regulation S-X of the Securities Act of 1933, as amended (“Securities Act”).
 Accordingly, they do not include all of the information and notes required by U.S. GAAP for complete financial statements.
 These unaudited condensed consolidated financial statements include all normal and recurring adjustments that the Company believes are necessary to fairly state the Company’s financial position and the results of operations and cash flows.
 Interim period results are not necessarily indicative of results of operations or cash flows for a full year or any subsequent interim period.
 The condensed consolidated balance sheet as of December 31, 2021 has been derived from audited consolidated financial statements at that date, but does not include all disclosures required by U.S. GAAP for complete financial statements.

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates.

-Certain reclassifications have been made to prior periods’ consolidated financial statements to conform to the current period presentation.
+Certain reclassifications have been made to prior periods’ condensed consolidated financial statements to conform to the current period presentation.
 These reclassifications did not result in any change in previously reported net loss, total assets or stockholders’ equity.

 Concentration of Credit Risk and Other Risks and Uncertainties